Inflationary Dynamics and Particle Production in a Toroidal Bose-Einstein Condensate: The Mukhanov-Sasaki Equation

 Before concluding this section, we note that, as in conventional inflationary theory, the fate of modes after expansion in a toroidal BEC is strongly dependent on the mode index $n$ (which controls the mode wavelength).
 To see this, note that for exponential expansion $R(t) \propto e^{t/\tau}$, the horizon size is given by $\eta_{\rm H}=\int_{0}^{t_{f}}\frac{cdt}{R(t)}=c\tau(1-e^{-t_{f}/\tau})$.
 After the expansion persists long enough i.e. $t_{f}/\tau$ is large, then the horizon size is $\eta_{\rm H} \sim c\tau$.
 If the parameter $z=\frac{|n|c\tau}{R(t)}$ is small, i.e., $\frac{R}{|n|}\gg c\tau$, then the wavelengths of the modes are much larger than the horizon size and the mode solution (\ref{DampingSolution}) becomes constant in time:

 where we have used the result that for small arguments $z\rightarrow 0$, the Bessel function goes as $J_{n}(z)\rightarrow\frac{1}{\Gamma(n+1)}\big(\frac{z}{2}\big)^{n}$.
-This freezing of super-horizon modes (i.e. with small mode index) is a very important aspect of the inflationary mechanism as these modes re-enter the horizon at a later time and form large scale structures in the observable universe.
+Note that the form of the exponential factor in Eq. (\ref{DampingSolution}) is essential to get the above result.
+This {\em freezing\/} of super-horizon modes (i.e. those with small mode index) is a very important aspect of the inflationary mechanism as these modes re-enter the horizon at a later time and form large scale structures in the observable universe.
 In the next section, we will discuss how phonons are produced due to the mode solution (\ref{DampingSolution}) and see the importance of the super-horizon modes in the expanding ring.